Shomeshwar-K/Deploy-a-Simple-Web-Application/README.md

 1. Obtain the Public IP of Your EC2 Instance
 2. Access the Application in Your Web Browser with the public IP address and the port number
 3. Once the page loads, you should see the To-Do List app that you deployed.
 You can now interact with the app, add and remove tasks as needed.
+Note: Stopping and restarting the EC2 instance, will change the Public IP address .
+Be sure to obtain the new public IP address if you need to access the app again after a restart.
 ![image](https://github.com/user-attachments/assets/d16d6dc9-01db-44ab-96a9-dbba95283136)